 Student is not present to submit, or to sit for, an assessment task.
 The student must see the Head Teacher Administration on their first day back at school to claim extenuating circumstances.

 OR

-A student asks for an extension.
+A student asks for an extension a week prior to the task being due.

 Head Teacher Administration interviews student and issues an appropriate form.